 Looking to visit Maryland, the Old Line State?
-You should be, as it’s a gorgeous state with friendly people and a fascinating history.
+You should be, it’s one of the best places to visit on the East Coast, as it’s a gorgeous state with friendly people and a fascinating history.
 Whether you’re looking to visit for thrills, learning, relaxation, food, sports, or some combination of those things, you’ll have a great time.
 Looking to visit Maryland, the Old Line State?
 You’ll have an even better time if you check out these 10 attractions.

 The Chesapeake Bay goes deep into the state, and along its shore is a collection of lovely seaside communities called the Loop.
 Many of these idyllic towns offer cute hotels for a romantic night away and fantastic local seafood dining.
 Some maintain old lighthouses that make for great sightseeing, and others offer boat rides into hidden spots of the Maryland ecosystem.
 You could spend an entire trip on the Loop alone.